 Where Did We Stay in Lhasa

-The hotel we stayed at in Lhasa was characteful to say the least.
+The hotel we stayed at in Lhasa was characterful, to say the least.
 The hotel was situated near the Great Mosque of Lhasa in a street packed with Muslim traders.
-We were a short walk from the Barkhor, there were a couple of police check points around the city but they were aimed at locals, not so much western tourists.
-The hotel rooms were not nice at this hotel, they where filthy and I don’t want to know what the source of the mold was.
+We were a short walk from the Barkhor, there were a couple of police checkpoints around the city but they were aimed at locals, not so much western tourists.
+The hotel rooms were not nice at this hotel, they were filthy and I don’t want to know what the source of the mold was.
 Many of our group complained about this hotel.

 What Was Our Tour Vehicle Like

-Unlike the hotel in Lhasa the bus was incredibly modern and even the roads themselves where nice and smooth.
+Unlike the hotel in Lhasa the bus was incredibly modern and even the roads themselves were nice and smooth.
 Driving conditions are good in modern Chinese Tibet

 A Lhasa Tour of a Lifetime